spgill/url-shortener/README.md

 ## Usage

-This application is completely stateless; all of its behavior can be completely configured via environment variables, and all of the stateful information (the shortened URLs) will be stored in a MongoDB database.
+This application is completely stateless; all of its behavior can be configured completely via environment variables, and all of the stateful information (the shortened URLs) will be stored in a MongoDB database collection.

 This application runs an HTTP/1.1 server on **TCP port 5000**.

 This application can read HTTP request headers from a reverse proxy to perform user and (optionally) group authentication.
-I personally run this app behind a Traefik reverse proxy with an Authelia middleware for authentication.
+I personally run this app behind a [Traefik](https://traefik.io/traefik/) reverse proxy with an [Authelia](https://www.authelia.com/) middleware for authentication.

 Example `docker run` command;